 New style of food displays in Japan

 Nowadays, a lot of people often look at Google or other review websites to learn about the food of restaurants.
 However, you more often also see different creative types of menu’s which show the looks of a dish without having to spend a lot of money on wax replicas.
-Like you see on the photo below, it is a lot cheaper to take pictures of the dish and print them and arrange them creatively than spending eight times the price of a meal on a sampuru.
+As you see on the photo below, it is a lot cheaper to take pictures of the dish and print them and arrange them creatively.

 When you are inside the restaurants, even then you quite often find photos in the menu of the dishes they serve.
 In my country, this is not cool anymore, and guests often consider this to be cheap.
 But why not?
 At least you know what to expect what you order.
 The phrase: “this is not what I had expected” can at least not be used by the guest ;).

 Furthermore, there is another pro about pictures and sampuru is that it makes it quite easy if you don’t share a language with the server – you can just easily point at the dish you want and tada.
 Ready to eat!
 Even drinks like beer can be found in the displays – so at least you don’t have to worry you have nothing to drink ;).